1. Supporting Effective Governance Curriculum

 No because the sequence needs some work.
 Issue Management can cause challenges for new Superintendents very early in their career.

-Yes it will.
 Understanding the uniqueness of boards and how to transition the decision making process in to courageous hard decisions.

 Yes, because a structured approach to helping me to grow my skills to effectively work with a Board should result in improved support for governance.
 These skills are unique to the role.
 Additionally, helping develop knowledge and skills for all members of my system team will add incremental value to our collective work to support the board.